KunalWaingankar/-Intelligent-Data-Analysis-Agent/README.md

 •	}<br>
 •	This step ensures that even complex questions are converted into a machine-understandable format.<br><br>
 Step 3: Query Execution<br>
-•	The structured query is passed to the execution module.
+•	The structured query is passed to the execution module.<br>
-•	Using pandas, the following steps are performed: o	Apply filters to the dataset based on Year, region, gender, etc. o	Group data if group_by is specified. o	Perform the operation (sum, mean, top, count) on the specified columns. o	Handle ranking operations like top N or nth_place.
+•	Using pandas, the following steps are performed:<br>
+o	Apply filters to the dataset based on Year, region, gender, etc.<br>
+o	Group data if group_by is specified.<br>
+o	Perform the operation (sum, mean, top, count) on the specified columns.<br>
+o	Handle ranking operations like top N or nth_place.<br>
-•	The output is ready to be displayed.
+•	The output is ready to be displayed.<br><br>
-Step 4: Logging
+Step 4: Logging<br>
-•	Every interaction is logged for tracking purposes.
+•	Every interaction is logged for tracking purposes.<br>
-•	Logs include the question, structured query, and the final answer.
+•	Logs include the question, structured query, and the final answer.<br>
-•	This helps in debugging, improving prompts, and monitoring usage.
+•	This helps in debugging, improving prompts, and monitoring usage.<br>